-The North Carolina Department of Transportation (NCDOT) and the South Carolina Department of Transportation (SCDOT) plan to extend Carolina Bays Parkway (S.C.
-31) from its existing terminus at S.C.
-9 in Horry County, South Carolina to U.S. 17 Shallotte Bypass in Brunswick County, North Carolina.
+The N.C.
+Department of Transportation and the S.C.
+Department of Transportation plan to extend Carolina Bays Parkway (S.C.
+31) from S.C.
+9 in Horry County, S.C., across the North Carolina state line to U.S. 17 in Brunswick County.
+The project is expected to involve the construction of a multi-lane expressway and may involve both existing roadways and areas on new location.

 SCDOT State Transportation Improvement Program (STIP) Project P029554 would extend Carolina Bays Parkway from its current terminus at S.C.
 9 in Horry County to the North Carolina state line.
 NCDOT STIP Project R-5876 would extend Carolina Bays Parkway from the state line to U.S. 17 Shallotte Bypass in Brunswick County.
 Carolina Bays Parkway Extension is anticipated to involve the construction of a multilane, full control of access freeway, with part on new location.
 Full control of access means that access to Carolina Bays Parkway will only be provided via ramps and interchanges.
 Bridges will be installed at some cross streets and no driveway connections will be allowed.